April 19, 2022

 Since each new strain has seen rapid changes in restrictions, event organisers hesitate to make pre-payments or put down cash deposits in case of surprise lockdowns that risk both their event and capital.

-For all of the above reasons, hybrid events are a perfect solution to incorporate into your marketing strategy.
+For all of the above reasons, hybrid online events are a perfect solution to incorporate into your marketing strategy.

 Marketers who have hosted physical events know just how tough it can be to get exhibitors, attendees, and industry experts together and the resources and time needed to set up the right kind of industry events.
 Virtual events may seem more manageable but can lessen the spirit and level of participation of attendees who enjoy in-person events.
 On the other hand, Hybrid events have something for everyone and offer the following benefits.